A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Introduction

-In this \emph{Letter}, we present a new paradigm for precision top mass measurements with jet substructure based on the simple idea of exploiting the mass dependence of the characteristic opening \emph{angle} of the decay products of the boosted top, $\zeta \sim m_t^2/p_T^2$ (see \Fig{fig:top_correlator}), rather than directly measuring the jet mass.
+In this \lett, we present the first steps towards a new paradigm for precision $m_{t}$ measurements based on the simple idea of exploiting the mass dependence of the characteristic opening \emph{angle} of the decay products of the boosted top, $\zeta \sim m_t^2/p_T^2$ (see \Fig{top_correlator}).
 The motivation for rephrasing the question in this manner is twofold.
-First, this angle can be accessed via low point correlators, which are simpler field theoretically.
+First, this angle can be accessed via low point correlators, which are field theoretically drastically more simple than a groomed substructure observable sensitive to $\zeta$.
 Second, while the jet mass is sensitive to soft contamination and UE, the angle $\zeta$ is not, since it is primarily determined by the hard dynamics of the top decay.
-In the following, we will show that the three-point correlator in the vicinity of $\zeta \sim m_t^2/p_T^2$ provides a simple, but highly sensitive probe of the top quark mass, free of the typical challenges of jet-shape based approaches.
+In the following, we will present a numerical proof-of-principles analysis illustrating that the three-point correlator in the vicinity of $\zeta \sim m_t^2/p_T^2$ provides a simple, but highly sensitive probe of $m_t$, free of the typical challenges of jet-shape based approaches.
+Our goal is to provide the motivation for future precision studies and the motivation to find solutions to outstanding theoretical problems in the study of low point correlators.